oweb36/mws-docs/mws/Characters/Characters/Washing Machines/Wheamy.md

 ### [NAEphthalene](NAEphthalene.md)

-Wheamy finds NAEpthalene more pleasant in comparison to [others](VXU.md#DeltaCXG).
+Wheamy finds NAEphthalene more pleasant in comparison to [others](VXU.md#DeltaCXG).
 He is still not happy with him cus sexism?
 Bro what?
 To him thats just a low.

 #washingmachines